StarKRE22/Atomic/Docs/Elements/Utils/Manual.md

 ## 📌 Best Practices

-Below are additional resources using these utilities with [Atomic.Entities](../../Entities/Manual.md) framework:
+Below are references to best practices for using these utilities with the [Atomic.Entities](../../Entities/Manual.md) framework:

 - [Using Optional with EntityInstallers](../../BestPractices/UsingOptionalWithInstallers.md)
 - [Using AtomicUtils for EntityInstallers](../../BestPractices/UsingUtilsForEntityInstallers.md)